 General Resource Assistance - dial 211

-To receive meal swipes, please complete the Meal Swipe Registration Form on the CMU Student Food Pantry Engage Central Platform.
+To request a block of 10 meal swipes, please complete the Meal Swipe Registration Form on the CMU Student Food Pantry Engage Central Platform.

 - You will receive confirmation that your request has been submitted via Engage Central.

-- 10 meal swipes will be added to your card by the end of the next business day.
+- Once approved, the 10 meal swipes will be added to your card by the end of the next business day.

 - You may request meal swipes once per semester.

 - If you need additional help, please call the Volunteer Center at (989) 774-7685 or email us at firstname.lastname@example.org

 - Students can help support this program by donating their unused guest meal swipes in the CentralCard Office, UC 209.